Saturday, January 25, 2025

 The organism must be recovered from the infected animal and shown to be the same as the organism that was introduced.

-The fundamental concept of Koch's postulates is still operative today with a few adjustments, as for example, asymptomatic carriers like Typhoid Marry; recurrence of disease after apparent cure, as latent tuberculosis.
-And some human infectious disease has no real animal counterpart as in case of cholera.
+The fundamental concept of Koch's postulates is still operative today with a few adjustments, for example, asymptomatic carriers like Typhoid Marry; recurrence of disease after apparent cure, as latent tuberculosis.
+Some human infectious disease has no real animal counterpart as in the case of cholera.

 Asepsis:

-Due to shear ignorance, the doctors have killed thousands of patients over centuries, examples are plenty but to mention a few- blood letting in Postpartum hemorrhage, antiphlogestine plaster in lobar pneumonia [https://digirepo.nlm.nih.gov/ext/dw/101299441/PDF/101299441.pdf] and performing operation without scrubbing hands and delivering babies with unwashed hands.
+Due to shear ignorance, doctors have killed thousands of patients over centuries, examples are plenty but to mention a few- bloodletting in Postpartum hemorrhage, antiphlogistic plaster in lobar pneumonia [https://digirepo.nlm.nih.gov/ext/dw/101299441/PDF/101299441.pdf] and performing an operation without scrubbing hands and delivering babies with unwashed hands.

 Joseph Lister ( 1827 -1912).